Represent!

 At LAA, we are all about representational art – but what exactly is representational art?
 What does it mean to represent something or someone artistically?
 And whose stories and experiences are being represented?

-Join us for a fun-filled exploration of fabulous artists whose diverse backgrounds and artistic styles bring stories to life!
+Join us for a fun-filled exploration of fabulous artists whose different backgrounds and artistic styles bring stories to life!

 We invite elementary-aged children and their families to participate in REPRESENT! at the Lyme Art Association.
-Each session will feature a different artist.
+Featuring award-winning books and honorees, each session will feature a different artist.
 We will start by reading the story and talking about the artist, their background, and their style.
 Then we will get creative and make a fun art project inspired by the book.

 This program is designed for children ages 5 through 10, although younger and older children are very welcome!
 No drop-offs are allowed – parents or guardians must stay and supervise their children.
 Art projects will be designed for both younger and older elementary-aged children.